 Some feel better for living in Japan and believe that only they can have that right.
 They are proud because they live in Japan but they don't know anything about culture, behavior and nothing that helps to contribute to the country, they end up creating an environment like Brazil.

-This ignorant attitude is probably the result of the anger that the descendants experience in Brazil.
-Suppose you are a descendant and someone comes to say: Do you eat dogs?
-Is Japanese all the same?
-Why do you only date Japanese people?
+This ignorant attitude is probably a result of the anger that descendants experience in Brazil.
+Let's suppose you are a descendant and someone comes to you and says: Do you eat dog?
+All Japanese are the same?
+Why do you only date Japanese?
 Why don't you go to Japan?
-Flange Pastry...
+Pastel de Flango...

 These questions end up making the descendants and Japanese who live in Brazil, furious, thus creating an inferiority complex that results in a superiority complex.
 As always, the Brazilians are to blame for these prejudiced stereotypes.